Overview

 How to do the best job at running a technical conference with minimal equipment and a few hours of on-site preparation time?

 In the following, I document the configurations I use for my laptop.
 These configurations can be useful for organizers of other events organizers as well as individual speakers.
-Note that I’ll only cover live, in-person events – recording and streaming talks are different (and more complex) problems.
+Note that I’ll only cover live, in-person events – running hybrid events (streaming) and recording are different (and more complex) problems.

 Table of contents